iiitl/Note_Generator/README.md

 ## About

-Note Generator is a note-taking app for the web.
+Note Generator is a website that facilitates the users to create notes.

-It is a static site without a database, notes are persisted temporarily in local storage
+It is a static webiste without any external database, but the notes once created will not dissapear even after refreshing the site.
+We can edit the notes as well as delete.
+The data is stored in the local storage.

+When you want to create a new note, click on New Note button.
+You can add the content in the note by writing in the left side bar.
+---

+## Tech Stack Used
+1. HTML
+2. CSS
+3. JavaScript

 ## Pre Installation